geniusworks/problem-solver/README.md

 5. Stores successful solutions with metadata
 6. Validates solutions against AoC website

+## Installation

+To install the required dependencies, run:

 ## Submission Policy
 This tool strictly adheres to Advent of Code's principles:
 - Solutions are only submitted after verifying the daily leaderboard is complete